In the graph below, we have graph that shows in percentage changing patterns of domestic access to modern technology in homes in the United Kingdom.

 The pie charts below show some employment patterns in Great Britain in 1992.

-The graph shows in percentage terms of pattern terms the changing of domestic access to modern technology in homes in Uk
+The graph below shows in percentage terms the changing patterns of domestic access to modern technology in homes in the UK.

 The charts below show household spending patterns in two countries between 1980 and 2008